chef-cft/dca_workshop/README.md

 7. Have the participants apply a full DevSec hardening cookbook to their node, aka add it to their runlist, and watch all the lovely things it fixes.

 8. Optional: Execute 'On-site scan-only option'.
-See *Appendix III* Execute a remote-scan of one or multiple customer nodes against a standard CIS profile using the same Automate instance used for the rest of the workshop.
-   * This assumes previous testing/confirmation of network access for the BJC automate instance to be able to RDP or SSH into customer nodes with firewall and/or proxy rule configuration
+(See *Appendix III* for more info)

 ## Setup